holographicSol/SerialLink/SerialLink/README.txt

 SerialLink2WayExample1 |

+Problem using many cheap displays directly on the ESP32:
+	Not enough pixels to display required data.
+	If multiplexing multiple displays then we use a lot on IO.
+	Further IO may still also be required for interface/control.

+Experiment:
-Experiment: Reduce IO used for display(s) and HIDs on ESP32 while also gaining screen real estate and HIDs on ESP32:
+	Reduce IO used for display(s) and HIDs on ESP32 while also GAINING screen real estate and HIDs on ESP32.
-I am experimenting in performance and methods with having an ATMEGA2560 as a panel controller for a 3.5" IPS TFT LCD Touchscreen Display (ILI9486), to be controlled by another microcontroller, in this case ESP32.
+	Make an ATMEGA2560 + ILI9486 sandwich to be controlled by the ESP32.
-This serial method used between 1-2 PINs on the ESP32:
+	Method use between 1-2 PINs on the ESP32:
 	1 Wire example: Control a panel with one wire.
 	2 Wire example: Control a panel with one wire, send touchscreen data (x,y,z) back to ESP32 with the second wire.

+The Work:
-The setup has to be stable and so the two 'methods' so far for sending and receiving over serial have been carefully, tediously and painfully constructed to ensure that data is received from start to end, in order and without corruption.
+	The setup has to be stable and so the two 'methods' so far for sending and receiving over serial have been carefully, tediously and painfully constructed to ensure that data is received from start to end, in order, intact and without 	corruption.
 	Care must still be taken to avoid corruption:
 		Dumping other junk on the same line(s).
 		Interference.
 		Dodgy wiring.

+The Output (inspired by NMEA sentences, simple and effective):
 	If care is taken in and around the setup then received data should be perfectly as expected every time like:

 ATMEGA2560 Receives: